svenkreiss/svenkreiss.github.io/content/pysparkling-initial.md

 Category: Tech
 Tags: data, distributed, Python
 Slug: pysparkling-initial
-Summary: A pure Python implementation of Apache Spark's RDD interfaces.
+Summary: A pure Python implementation of Apache Spark's RDD interfaces. pysparkling does not depend on Java and has a small execution overhead.
+It can be a fast test runner for Spark applications.
 Status: published